naveenkonam1985/DataStructures_With_Python/README.md

 Trees consist of Nodes in a heirarchical format.
 Nodes form a parent-child relationship between them.
 Root Node is the first node from which all other nodes will descend.

+A binary tree is a collection of nodes, where the nodes in the tree can have zero, one, or two child nodes.